Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A business savings account can be a good option if you want your money to accrue interest.
 It provides your business with a place to store liquid assets in order to save up for a big purchase or set an emergency fund aside.
 A business savings account may require a minimum deposit amount, though it depends on the bank.

 Tangerine Business Savings Account

 Scotiabank Business Investment Account

-A Guaranteed Investment Certificate (GIC) allows you to put aside money for a fixed amount of time with a fixed amount of interest.
-It provides a guaranteed return on your investment and can be useful for long-term savings, but there’s usually a penalty fee if you need to withdraw money early.
+While not a bank account, a business guaranteed investment certificate (GIC) allows you to put aside money for a fixed amount of time with a fixed amount of interest.
+It provides a guaranteed return on your investment and can be useful for long-term savings, but you’ll usually have to pay a penalty if you need to withdraw money early.

 TD Canadian Banking & Utilities GIC

 - Fees.
 GICs typically come with no monthly fees, but you may need to make a minimum deposit of $500 or more to open one.

 - Interest rates.
 Rates can range from 0.50% to 3%, depending on which provider you sign up with and which type of GIC you invest in.